Specifies whether the common language runtime runs garbage collection on a separate thread.

 The following sections describe attributes, child elements, and parent elements.

 Specifies whether the runtime runs garbage collection concurrently.

 Runs garbage collection concurrently.
 This is the default.

 The root element in every configuration file used by the common language runtime and .NET Framework applications.

 Contains information about assembly binding and garbage collection.

-The setting in the machine configuration file is the default for all .NET Framework applications.
+If there is a <gcConcurrentSetting> setting in the machine configuration file, it defines the default value for all .NET Framework applications.
 The machine configuration file setting overrides the application configuration file setting.

 For more information on concurrent and background garbage collection, see the "Concurrent garbage collection" section in the Fundamentals of Garbage Collection topic.